layershift/kb-layershift/pages/02.managed-vps/04.plesk/02.plesk-editions-explained/docs.en.md

 * Kaspersky Antivirus for unlimited mailboxes
 * Plesk Email Security Pro
 * Security Core Complete by Atomicorp
-* ImmunifyAV – Antivirus and malware scanner
+* ImunifyAV – Antivirus and malware scanner
 * Backup To Cloud Pro

-Upgrades are fast and easy, all you need to do is login to your [customer control panel](https://control.layershift.com) and click on Upgrade Licenses.
+Upgrades are fast and easy, all you need to do is contact our accounts department via [the helpdesk](https://help.layershift.com).